wp-plugins/storyform/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-0.3.html

-The Storyform plugin let's you create rich, immersive Storyform magazines with just a one click.
+The Storyform plugin let's you create engaging, fullscreen magazine stories with just one click.

 == Description ==

-The Storyform plugin let's you selectively choose posts to apply the [Storyform](https://storyform.co) platform to.
-Easily set your application key and choose which Storyform templates to use on each post.

-With the Storyform platform you can turn your longform WordPress posts into a well-designed magazine-style article.
+The Storyform plugin let's you craft your story in a format that is more enticing to the reader.
+Utilizing rich full-bleed fullscreen magazine layouts that flip horizontally, Storyfom gets out of the way of your content.
+You can even selectively choose which posts to apply [Storyform](https://storyform.co) to.
+Storyform works great with longform articles, photo-essays, reports or the everyday blog.

 The Storyform platform supports print-like features such as:

-- a diverse set of well-crafted layouts
+- fullscreen fullbleed magazine layouts
+- truly responsive across all your devices
 - touch, mouse and keyboard friendly pagination, no more scrolling
 - multi-column articles
 - high quality typography